 The Textured Neutrals

 As our world becomes increasingly screen-based, and our days find us constantly in contact only with artificially smooth phones, computers and tablets, the growing desire for tactility, as respite, is a priority.
 As physical, sensory beings we have a primal need to surround ourselves with surfaces that thrill our fingertips or tempt our toes.
 Our sense of touch is quite frankly good for us!
 Tactile stimulation is known to trigger oxytocin, the love hormone; it also lowers cortisol levels, reducing anxiety and stress.
 It is the language of compassion, helping us bond and connect with other people, and our pets.
 In short, when we reach out and touch something, or someone, we become happier and healthier as a result.
 And so, as I indicated in my TrendBulletin Posh Povera, authentic texture in the home will soon be a must-have (as it always should have been to be honest!).
 In terms of fabrics therefore, I predict a demise in the popularity of digitally-printed patterns, and an upsurge in real embroidery, thick bouclés, linens and all other weaves with seriously touchy-feely texture.
-And I noted that many of the best were in greys, taupes and neutrals, which chimes perfectly with the Sofa Scandi/Humble Materials trends on the horizon too (I’ll post more about these very soon).
-I’ve included close-up details of every one too so you can really see what makes them magnificent…
+And I noted that many of the best were in greys, taupes and neutrals, which chimes perfectly with the Soft Scandi/Humble Materials trends I’m predicting to be on the horizon too (I’ll post more about these very soon).
+And I’ve included close-up details of every one too so you can really see what makes them magnificent…

 1 ‘Bardi in Peacock’ (M570/02) from Mark Alexander.
 Woven like a soft fabric basket in grey.